Loan Repayment

 Defaulting on a Federal Direct Loan

-If you miss 11 consecutive months of payments - and you have not deferred or worked something out with your servicer - your loan will go into default, which could mean:
+If you don’t make your scheduled loan payment for at least 270 days - and you have not deferred or worked something out with your servicer - your loan will go into default, which could mean:

 • Negative impacts to your credit score which will restrict and/or hinder your ability to secure future loans for cars, homes or credit cards